Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

-The time to build, $B_{h^*,t}$, the innovation is assumed increasing in the innovation's impact: the more significant the innovation the longer it takes to develop.
-Besides, $B_{h^*,t}$ is also a function of $T_{h^*}$, again representing the struggle to improve efficient technologies.
-We propose:
+The time-to-build $B_{h^*_i,t}$ is increasing in the innovation's impact: the more time-saving the innovation the longer it takes to be developed.
+Besides, $B_{h^*_i,t}$ is also a function of the phase duration $T_{h^*}$, again due to the struggle to improve efficient technologies.
+We define: